Skip to main contentIBM Design Language

 Base grid

 Pictograms are drawn on a 32px x 32px base grid.
-Use the the grid lines as your basic guideline to snap the stroked line-work of your design elements.
-We recommend making adjustments along the way to make sure to have the right amount of details that work at every size.
+Use the grid lines as your basic guideline to snap the stroked line work of your design elements.
+We recommend making adjustments along the way to ensure the right amount of details that work at every size.

 Base grid